 2016 to Current Nissan Note e-Power hybrid electric Import Information for Australia

 Plus Model Details and Specifications

-A range of factory options are available including the sporty NISMO version featured above.
+Six model variants are available – 4WD, Autech, C-Gear, Medalist, X and the sporty NISMO version featured above.

 The e-Power petrol-electric hybrid technology is Nissan’s transition stage towards fully electric vehicles (EV’s).